syncfusion-content/blazor-docs/blazor/rich-text-editor/link.md

 When you type URL and enter key to the Rich Text Editor, the typed URL will be automatically changed into the hyperlink.

+## Auto-url

+When you enable the [EnableAutoUrl](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html#Syncfusion_Blazor_RichTextEditor_SfRichTextEditor_EnableAutoUrl) property, it will accepts the given URL (relative or absolute) without validating the URL for hyperlinks, otherwise the given URL will automatically convert to absolute path URL by prefixing https:// for hyperlinks and it defaults to false.

 ## Manipulation

 Add the custom tools on the selected link inside the Rich Text Editor through the quick toolbar.